 It is extremely hard to say no to those we love sometimes.
-To our husband, to our children, to our parents.
+To our husbands, to our children, to our parents.

 This is, of course, very good in many respects because we are kind, strong and just great women right! 🙂

 The only problem is that we often end up sacrificing some of our own precious me time for others when sometimes we need that self-time.

 I love to dance be it at dance classes, workshops, dance fitness in the local sports centre and going on dance breaks.